dmulyalin/ttp/docs/source/Match Variables/Indicators.rst

         'Status': 'connected',
         'Type': '1000BaseLX SFP',
         'Vlan': 'trunk'}]]]

 **Example-2**

-Header can be indented by a number of spaces or tabs, but each tab replaced with 4 space characters to calculate column width.
+Header line can be indented by a number of spaces or tabs, but each tab replaced with 4 space characters to calculate column width.

 Template::